liufuyang/liufuyang.github.io/_posts/tensorflow/2017-04-01-just-another-tensorflow-beginner-guide-3.markdown

 7. The next layer is a Dropout again.
 As there will be many weights generated on the previous layer, it is configured to randomly exclude 40% of neurons in the layer in order to reduce overfitting.
 8. Finally, the output layer has 10 neurons for the 10 classes and a softmax activation function to output probability-like predictions for each class.

-With this implementation the test accuracy can go up to 99.3%.
+With this CNN implementation the test accuracy can go up to 99.3%.

 More about CNN can be see [here](http://cs231n.github.io/convolutional-networks/#conv)